tonytgrt/Project2-Stream-Compaction/README.md

 #### 5.1 Why is My GPU Approach So Slow?
 As seen in the Performance Analysis part below, my naive scan on gpu matches the cpu run time in smaller array sizes, and slightly outperforms the cpu in larger array sizes.
 Both efficient scan and efficient compaction outperforms the CPU, where efficient scan is very close to the Thrust scan in run time.

+The key optimizations implemented:
+- **Dynamic thread reduction**: In both `kernUpSweep` and `kernDownSweep`, I calculate the number of active threads at each level and only launch the necessary threads
+- **Early thread termination**: Threads that don't have work exit early based on their index
+- **Optimized block launching**: The number of blocks launched decreases with each level of the tree traversal
+- **Shared memory utilization**: For small arrays (n ≤ blockSize), using shared memory significantly improves cache locality

+These optimizations ensure that GPU resources are not wasted on idle threads, leading to the improved performance observed.

 #### 5.2 Shared Memory (partly)
 Shared memory is used in Efficient scan and Efficient compact when array size `n <= blockSize`.

 ## Performance Analysis

 ### 1. Optimal Blocksize
 `blockSize = 256` is found to be optimal for the scan and compact algorithms.
-In fact, the Thrust scan implementation also uses block size of 128, 256, and 384 as profiled in NSight Compute, suggesting that smaller `blockSize` is more suitable for the scan tasks.
+In fact, the Thrust scan implementation also uses block size of 128, 256, and 384 as profiled in NSight Compute, suggesting that smaller `blockSize` is more suitable for the scan tasks due to better shared memory utilization and occupancy.
 ![](/img/i-compute-thrust-sum.png)

 ### 2. Time Comparison